-Notice is hereby given by Fresh Fields Gloucester, LLC ("Fresh Fields") that a Community Outreach Meeting for a proposed Retail Marijuana Establishment is scheduled for June 11th, 2019 at 4:30 pm at The Harbor Room Gloucester, 8 Norwood Ct, Gloucester, MA 01930.
+This notice is hereby given by Fresh Fields, LLC ("Fresh Fields") to inform you that a Community Outreach Meeting for a proposed Retail Marijuana Establishment is scheduled for Monday, September 9th at 5:00PM at the Italian Community Center, 302 Rantoul Street, Beverly.

-The proposed Retail Marijuana Establishment is anticipated to be located at 65-73 Essex Ave, Gloucester, MA 01930.
-There will be an opportunity for the public to ask questions.
+The proposed Retail Marijuana Establishment is anticipated to be located at 350-354 Rantoul St, Beverly, MA 01915.
+During this meeting, there will be an opportunity for the public to ask questions.

-The meeting will cover, at minimum, the following topics:
+The meeting will cover, at a minimum, the following topics:

-- The proposed location and the type of the Marijuana Establishment; - The building being moved into [and the proposed buildout], and compliance with security requirements as outlined by 935 CMR 500 et seq. (the Massachusetts adult-use marijuana regulations); - Steps taken by Fresh Fields to prevent the diversion of marijuana to minors; - Fresh Field's plan to positively impact the local community; and - Information demonstrating how Fresh Fields intends to ensure that the location will not constitute a nuisance to the community as defined by the law.
+- The proposed location and type of the Marijuana Establishment; - The building being moved into [and the proposed buildout], and compliance with security requirements as outlined by 935 CMR 500 et seq. (the Massachusetts adult-use marijuana regulations); - Steps taken by Fresh Fields to prevent the diversion of marijuana to minors; - Fresh Field's plan to positively impact the local community; and - Information demonstrating how Fresh Fields intends to ensure that the location will not constitute a nuisance to the community as defined by the law.

-A copy of this notice is filed with the town or city clerk, the planning board, the contracting authority for the municipality, and local licensing authority for adult use of Cannabis, if applicable
+A copy of this notice is filed with the town or city clerk, the planning department, the contracting authority for the municipality, and local licensing authority for adult use of Cannabis, if applicable.